Ernesto Ferlenghi: 'The topic of sanctions is more complicated for Europe than Russia'

-It did.
+True.
 In such conditions, we thought about the creation of an organisation that would not only provide support to Italian companies entering the Russian market but also work with Russian partners to maintain a favourable investment climate in the country and develop long-term, partnership contacts between business representatives of our countries and government bodies.

 How many Italian-Russian joint ventures have been created in Russia?